 THE OFFERING Common stock offered by us 5,360,000 shares.
 Common stock to be outstanding immediately after this offering 22,549,739 shares (23,353,739 shares if the underwriters exercise their over-allotment option in full).
 Underwriters' option to purchase additional shares We have granted a 30-day option to the underwriters to purchase up to an aggregate of 804,000 additional shares of common stock to cover over-allotments.
 Use of proceeds We intend to use the net proceeds from this offering to fund our clinical development of Resolaris, to advance our other research, discovery and development activities, and for working capital and general corporate purposes.
 For a more complete description of our intended use of the proceeds from this offering, see "Use of Proceeds."
 Risk factors You should carefully read "Risk Factors" in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
-Proposed NASDAQ Global Select Market symbol "LIFE"
+NASDAQ Global Select Market symbol "LIFE" Certain of our existing stockholders including a stockholder affiliated with one of our directors have indicated an interest in nurchasing and have

-Certain of our existing stockholders, including a stockholder affiliated with one of our directors, have indicated an interest in purchasing up to an aggregate of approximately \$15 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more or fewer shares to these potential investors and these potential investors could determine to purchase more or fewer shares in this offering.
-The underwriting discount for any shares sold to these potential investors in the offering will be the same as the underwriting discount for the shares sold to the public.
+Certain of our existing stockholders, including a stockholder affiliated with one of our directors, have indicated an interest in purchasing and have agreed to purchase an aggregate of 1,070,000 shares of our common stock in this offering at the initial public offering price.
+The underwriting discount for the shares sold to these investors in the offering will be the same as the underwriting discount for the shares sold to the public.